docQodly/docs/docs/customComponent/overview.md

 title: Overview
 ---

-Qodly introduces the concept of **Custom Components**, empowering developers to extend the capabilities of the platform and tailor webforms to their specific needs.
+Qodly introduces the concept of **Custom Components**, empowering developers to extend the capabilities of the platform and tailor Pages to their specific needs.

 ## What Are Custom Components?